2captcha/2captcha-java/README.md

 ## Error handling
 If case of an error captcha solver throws an exception.
 It's important to properly handle these cases.
 We recommend to use `try catch` to handle exceptions.
+The list of all errors can be found in the [API documentation](https://2captcha.com/2captcha-api#list-of-inphp-errors).

 ```java
 try {